McGillivrays’ orchard is ‘rat farm’ no longer

 Barbara and Wilson receiving an award

 Jessi Morgan from Predator Free NZ Trust with Barbara and Wilson McGillivray.
-Image supplied by Bay of Plenty Ballance Farm Environment Awards.
+Image credit: Bay of Plenty Ballance Farm Environment Awards

 In both the orchard and the Aongatete Forest Project, Barbara is keen to promote the positive side of predator control.